zqzas/Network-Analyzer/prob2_forced-directed-graph/README.md

     .enter().append("svg:path")
     .attr("class", "link")

-	#to modify its style, to change the stroke-width
+	//to modify its style, to change the stroke-width
-	#In order to decrease the differences between d.values, do sqrt and plus one:
+	//In order to decrease the differences between d.values, do sqrt and plus one:

 	.style("stroke-width", function(d) { return Math.sqrt(d.value) + 1; })
     .attr("marker-end", "url(#end)");